Mid-Autumn Festival: Israel

 The Jewish harvest festival of Sukkot is a cognate celebration.
 It begins on a full moon, on the fifteenth day of the lunar month Tishrei, which is the seventh month of the Hebrew calendar.
 Because of similarities between this calendar and the Chinese calendar, this often coincides with the Mid-Autumn Festival.
 Sukkot is also known in the Torah as "Festival of Ingathering", similar to the element of gathering in the Chinese Mid-Autumn Festival.
 This "gathering" refers both to the end of harvest and to the gathering of people into the Sukkah.

 Dates

-The Mid-Autumn Festival is held on the 15th day of the eighth month in the Han calendar—essentially the night of a full moon—which falls near the Autumnal Equinox (on a day between 8 September and 7 October in the Gregorian calendar).
-It will occur on these days in coming years:
+The Mid-Autumn Festival is held on the 15th day of the eighth month in the Han calendar—essentially the night of a full moon—which falls near the Autumnal Equinox (on a day between 7 September and 8 October in the Gregorian calendar).
+It will occur on these days in the coming years: